vbulbule/behave_api_poc/README.md

   Scenario: Verify status code of OpenAI API response
     Given I set the OpenAI API endpoint
-    And I set the request payload as follows:
+    And I set the request payload as follows
       """
       {
           "messages": [
               {
                   "role": "system",
-      "content": "you are a helpful assistant that answers questions professonally" },
+                  "content": "you are a helpful assistant that answers professionally" },
               {
                   "role": "user",
-      "content": "What is the capital of India?"
-     }
+                  "content": "list all the keywords in java" }
           ]
       }
       """
     When I send a POST request to the OpenAI API
     Then the response status code should be 200
 ```